CovertLab/WholeCellEcoliRelease/README.md

 # Whole Cell Model - *Escherichia coli*

-This repository contains work to date on the [Covert Lab's](https://www.covert.stanford.edu/) Whole Cell Model for [*Escherichia coli*](https://en.wikipedia.org/wiki/Escherichia_coli), as well as some effort to create a framework for building whole cell models in general.
+**Notice:** This repository contains a **release snapshot** of the [Covert Lab's](https://www.covert.stanford.edu/) Whole Cell Model for [*Escherichia coli*](https://en.wikipedia.org/wiki/Escherichia_coli).
+In contrast, our working repository is under continuous development so please contact us before embarking on any changes that you want to contribute.
+We do **not** plan to merge Pull Requests into this repository except documentation and installation fixes.

 You can reach us at [AllenCenterCovertLab](mailto:allencentercovertlab@gmail.com).